Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Sources Used in Current Review

+(9/30/2019) Blood Tests to Determine Risk of Coronary Artery Disease.
 Cleveland Clinic.
-Blood Tests to Determine Risk of Coronary Artery Disease.
-Available online at http://my.clevelandclinic.org/heart/diagnostics-testing/laboratory-tests/blood-tests-to-determine-risk-of-coronary-artery-disease.aspx through http://my.clevelandclinic.org.
-Accessed June 2014.
+Available online at https://my.clevelandclinic.org/health/diagnostics/16792-blood-tests-to-determine-risk-of-coronary-artery-disease.
+Accessed November 2020.

 Sources Used in Previous Reviews

 Executive Summary of the Third Report of the National Cholesterol Education Program (NCEP) Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III).
 JAMA (2001) 285: 2486-2497.